KenTee/IBM-Data-Science/README.md

 # IBM-Data-Science

-This repository is to record the work in this specialization.
+This repository is to record my study in this specialization.